MaxPriani/fifteen-puzzle/README.md

-# Fifteen Puzzle

-A basic implementation of the classic "Fifteen puzzle" game in C, playable in the terminal.

 ## About the Project

 This project was developed for an introductory programming course at the **Faculty of Engineering, University of Buenos Aires (UBA)**, part of the **Software Engineering** program.
 The course covers fundamental concepts of C programming, including arrays, functions, pointers, memory management, and control structures.